SpikingBrain: Spiking Brain-inspired Large Models: Introduction

-Our main technical contributions are as follows: \begin{itemize} \item \textbf{Hybrid Linear Architectures:} Moving away from quadratic self-attention, we design hybrid models combining linear, local, and standard attention modules.
+\begin{itemize} \item \textbf{Hybrid Linear Architectures:} Moving away from quadratic self-attention, we design hybrid models combining linear, local, and standard attention modules.
 We explore two hybrid strategies: inter-layer sequential (SpikingBrain-7B) and intra-layer parallel (SpikingBrain-76B-A12B).
 The former achieves linear complexity and excels at long-context efficiency; the latter provides stronger language modeling capability through a more sophisticated architectural design.
 Notably, the modeling of linear attention~\citep{katharopoulos2020transformers} also resonates with neuronal dynamics in biological systems~\citep{he2024network}.

-\item \textbf{Efficient Model Conversion:} \romannumeral1) \textbf{Attention modules:} Using a unified attention map analysis, we convert quadratic attention modules into sparse sliding-window and low-rank linear attention, by remapping the weights of existing Transformer models~\citep{kasai2021finetuning}.
-This reduces training and inference costs, enabling efficient long-context handling with less than 2\% of the compute needed for training from scratch. \romannumeral2) \textbf{FFN modules:} For SpikingBrain-76B, we utilize an MoE upcycling technique~\citep{he2024upcycling} that replicates dense FFN weights to create sparse experts, increasing capacity with minimal compute and memory overhead.

 \item \textbf{Adaptive Threshold Spiking:} Inspired by event-driven biological neurons, we propose a spiking scheme that converts activations into integer spike counts and expands them into sparse spike trains.
 This enables addition-based, event-driven computation.
-Several encoding formats are supported, including binary \{0,1\}, ternary \{-1,0,1\}, and bitwise spike coding.
+Several encoding formats are supported, including binary $\{0,1\}$, ternary $\{-1,0,1\}$, and bitwise spike coding.
 These sparse, event-driven representations provide the basis for our low-power inference design and may also inspire the development of next-generation neuromorphic hardware~\citep{roy2019towards,schuman2022opportunities,frenkel2023bottom}.

+\item \textbf{Efficient Model Conversion:} \romannumeral1) \textbf{Attention modules:} Using a unified attention map analysis, we convert quadratic attention modules into sparse sliding-window and low-rank linear attention, by remapping the weights of existing Transformer models~\citep{kasai2021finetuning}. \romannumeral2) \textbf{FFN modules:} For SpikingBrain-76B, we utilize an MoE upcycling technique~\citep{he2024upcycling} that replicates dense FFN weights to create sparse experts, increasing capacity with minimal compute and memory overhead.
+These techniques, together with the dedicated spike coding framework, reduce continual training and inference costs, enabling efficient long-context handling with less than 2\% of the compute required for training from scratch.

 \item \textbf{Large-Scale Training and Inference on MetaX:} Both models are trained on hundreds of MetaX C550 GPUs, covering the entire pipeline, from data preprocessing to distributed training and inference.
 We adapt frameworks, operators, and communication primitives to ensure stability.
 This work represents, to our knowledge, the first large-scale training of brain-inspired LLMs on a non-NVIDIA platform, achieving stable training at 76B parameters. \end{itemize}